Root Canal for a Toothache to Salvage a Tooth

-Why Is Root Canal Therapy Necessary?
+Why Is Root Canal Therapy Necessary Because of a Toothache?

 FACT: Root canal therapy saves an average of 17 million teeth per year.
 That’s more teeth than the amount of people who live in the entire country of Greece (according to official population estimates by the UN).
 This procedure is crucial for saving teeth.
-At North Pointe Dental Affiliates, our dentists are extremely qualified to perform this procedure, saving teeth and contributing to your lifetime oral health.
+At North Pointe Dental Associates, our dentists are extremely qualified to perform this procedure, saving teeth and contributing to your lifetime oral health.

 Root Canal Therapy: Prevent Toothache and Tooth Loss

 The tooth is comprised of three parts: the hard, protective enamel, the softer, sensitive dentin and the inner layer, a soft tissue known as dental pulp.
 The dental pulp contains nerve tissue, lymph tissue and blood vessels, and is considered the most essential part of the tooth.
 When dental pulp is compromised, it is treated and cleansed through root canal therapy.